sunshinehealthstudios/changelog/current.md

 permalink: /current/
 ---

-_Updated 6/27/2022 22:34 PT_
+_Updated 6/28/2022 22:35 PT_

-Another two bugs were found on Android in the latest round of regression.
-New ETA to release is Wednesday, June 29th.
+One more bug was found on Android in the latest round of regression.
+New ETA to release is Thursday, June 30th.

 ***

 ### Upcoming Releases
-- v7.16   - June 29, 2022
+- v7.16   - June 30, 2022
 - v7.17   - July 13, 2022

 ### Past Releases